react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 #### `lazy`

 Whether this screen should render only after the first time it's accessed.

-Defaults to `true`.
-Set it to `false` if you want to render the screen on the initial render of the navigator.
+Defaults to `false` for the `native` implementation and `true` for the `custom` implementation.

+When using the `native` implementation, enabling this option can cause a flicker when you tap a tab for the first time.
+The native component switches to the selected tab before React receives the event and re-renders the tab navigator with the screen content.

+An alternative is to render a placeholder component in your screen that stays visible until the data for the screen is ready, and start fetching data in [`useFocusEffect`](use-focus-effect.md) or when [`useIsFocused`](use-is-focused.md) returns `true`.
+This way, the placeholder is shown when you switch to the screen for the first time instead of a blank screen.

 #### `title`